Markets in Paris 2026: Food Markets, Flea Markets and Opening Days (The Complete Guide)

 Aligre Market (Marché d'Aligre)

-שעות פתיחה: Tuesday-Sunday from 08:00 AM to 13:30 PM (closed on Monday).
+שעות פתיחה: The open market is open Tuesday-Sunday from 07:00 AM to 13:30 PM (closed Monday).
+The covered market (Beauvau) is open until the afternoon.

 Want to live near the Allegra Market and enjoy the wonderful food you can buy there every day?
-Here Recommended apartments in the 12st district.
+Here are some Recommended hotels in the 12th arrondissement of Paris (southeast of Bastille and Gare de Lyon).

 The Red Children's Market (Marché des Enfants Rouges)